Gifts in a Jar

 Berry:

-Crush 3 cups or raspberry of blackberries or a combination of both, to make 2 cups, and add 1 tbsp lemon juice.
+Crush 3 cups of raspberries or blackberries or a combination of both, to make 2 full cups, and add 1 tbsp lemon juice.

 Strawberry: